tdilauro/Simplified-wiki/LibraryRegistryDesign.md

  library_id
  name
 ```

+"BPL" and "Bklyn" are aliases for the Brooklyn Public Library.
+"BPL" is also an alias for the Boston Public Library.
+"Brooklyn" is not an alias for the Brooklyn Public Library; it's a region (q.v.) the library serves.

 ## Regions

 A library may serve many regions.
 Regions stack inside each other (e.g. cities are inside states).
 There are many possible ways to stack regions (cities are inside counties are inside states) but we are not interested in creating a perfectly accurate picture of political reality.
 We only need to do work if it helps people find their library.